thirukkural2022/obedparla.com/content/posts/2015-10-09-who-are-we-and-how-to-change-it.md

 ---
-title: "Who Are We?
-And How To Change It."
-author: "Obed Marquez Parlapiano"
+title : "Who Are We?
+And How To Change It." author : "Obed Marquez Parlapiano" date : "2015-10-09" categories :
-date: "2015-10-09"
-categories: "philosophy"
-tags:
+ - philosophy
+tags : ""
-cover: "../images/mime.jpg"
+cover : "../images/mime.jpg"
 ---

 Waking up in the middle of the night, wondering: who are we?